sequenceiq/slider/src/site/markdown/hoya_cluster_descriptions.md

 #### Desired instance count `role.instances`

+#### Additional command-line arguments `role.additional.args`

+This argument is meant to provide a configuration-based static option that is provided to every instance of the given role.
+For example, this is useful in providing a binding address to Accumulo's Monitor process.

+Users can override the option on the hoya executable using the roleopt argument:

+    --roleopt monitor role.additional.args "--address 127.0.0.1"

 #### YARN container memory `yarn.memory`

 The amount of memory in MB for the YARN container hosting